DPPIN: A Biological Repository of Dynamic Protein-Protein Interaction Network Data: Experiments

 \section{Experiments}

-In this section, we design extensive experiments to show different datasets of our \name\ repository could be used by many graph algorithms for applications mentioned in Section~\ref{sec:potential_applications}, and some possibilities that our \name\ repository could help to indicate the future research opportunities.
+In this section, we design extensive experiments to show that network datasets from our \name\ repository could pave the way for many graph machine learning algorithms. e.g., node-level unsupervised learning and graph-level supervised learning.